MineRobber9000/ChooseScript/SPEC.md

 A shorthand for `testequals <STEM> true`.
 If the variable represented by the argument stem is not a boolean value, an error MUST be thrown.

+### 2.6. `pause [<NUMBER>]`

+Pause until user presses enter on their keyboard.
+Alternatively, pause for a number of seconds defined by the argument number.

 ## 3. Implementation details